Two first-order phase transitions in hybrid compact stars: higher-order multiplet stars, reaction modes and intermediate conversion speeds: Higher-order stellar multiplets

 How rare are EoS parametrizations which can support slow stable sextuplets compared to those which can support slow stable quadruplets and quintuplets?
 Figures~\ref{Fig:MultipletParameterSpace1}--\ref{Fig:MultipletParameterSpace2} show the regions in $\Delta\rho_1$--$\Delta\rho_2$ parameter space which support different slow stable multiplets for the $ss$ configuration.
 The other EoS parameters are held constant with their values in Table~\ref{tab:EoSParameters} column B (Fig.~\ref{Fig:MultipletParameterSpace1}) and column C (Fig.~\ref{Fig:MultipletParameterSpace2}).
 The overlaid contour lines show the maximum mass stellar model for the specified EoS parametrization.
 Only the highest-order multiplet is shown, so if e.g., an EoS parametrization supports multiple sets of slow stable twins in different mass ranges, this parametrization would be labeled ``2''.
 For both parametrizations, slow stable twins are the most common multiplet, followed by quadruplets, then triplets.

 In Fig.~\ref{Fig:MultipletParameterSpace1}, quintuplets exist mostly within a wedge-shaped region spanning roughly $230\lesssim\Delta\rho_1\lesssim295$ MeV/fm$^3$ and $50\lesssim\Delta\rho_2\lesssim550$ MeV/fm$^3$.
 For greater $\Delta\rho_2$ only quadruplets are supported, with a narrow boundary region in parameter space supporting sextuplets between the quadruplet and quintuplet regions.
 Like in Fig.~\ref{Fig:MultipletParameterSpace1}, in Fig.~\ref{Fig:MultipletParameterSpace2} quintuplets exist mostly within a wedge-shaped region but which spans a smaller region of parameter space given by roughly $260\lesssim\Delta\rho_1\lesssim290$ MeV/fm$^3$ and $30\lesssim\Delta\rho_2\lesssim150$ MeV/fm$^3$.
-Sextuplets are similarly possible in a very narrow regions of parameter space along the boundary between the quintuplet and quadruplet-supporting regions, largely concentrated around $\Delta\rho_1=270$ MeV/fm$^3$ and $\Delta\rho_2=150$ MeV/fm$^3$.
-Quintuplets or sextuplets are also possible along the boundaries between the quadruplet and twin-supporting regions for both parametrizations.
+Sextuplets are similarly possible in a very narrow region of parameter space along the boundary between the quintuplet and quadruplet-supporting regions, largely concentrated around $\Delta\rho_1=270$ MeV/fm$^3$ and $\Delta\rho_2=150$ MeV/fm$^3$.
+Quintuplets or sextuplets are also possible in a very narrow region along the boundary between the quadruplet and twin-supporting regions for both parametrizations-- these regions can be difficult to notice in Fig.~\ref{Fig:MultipletParameterSpace1} and~\ref{Fig:MultipletParameterSpace2}.
 The regions of parameter space allowing triplets and quadruplets are much larger in Fig.~\ref{Fig:MultipletParameterSpace1} than Fig.~\ref{Fig:MultipletParameterSpace2}.
 Another significant difference between these parametrizations is the maximum mass: for B, the maximum mass drops from above $2M_{\odot}$ to below $1.6M_{\odot}$ as $\Delta\rho_1$ is increased, while for C it is at or above (within $<1\%$) $2M_{\odot}$ for the entire $\Delta\rho_1$--$\Delta\rho_2$ parameter space.